nalgeon/tryxinyminutes/try/ripgrep/index.md

 --smart-case
 ```

-When specifying a flag that has a value, either put the flag and the value on the same line with a `=` sign (e.g., `--max-columns=40`), or put the flag and the value on two different lines (e.g., `--glob`).
-Do not put them on the same line without an equal sign (e.g., not `--max-columns 40`).
+When specifying a flag that has a value, either put the flag and the value on the same line with a `=` sign (e.g. `--max-columns=40`), or put the flag and the value on two different lines (e.g., `--glob`).
+Do not put them on the same line without an equal sign (e.g. not `--max-columns 40`).

 Let's search using this config: